Jam

 Method

-Sealed glass jars in cool, dark pantry or cupboard
+Sealed glass jars in a cool, dark pantry; unopened commercial jars at room temperature

 Duration